 From the M53, continue to Wallasey and follow Liverpool via the Kingsway Mersey Tunnel.
 Turn left at the end into Scotland Road, taking the right fork to the A58 Kirkdale Road.
 Follow the road round for two miles and Goodison will appear in front of you.

-Car parking is available in Stanley Park, approximately half-a-mile from Goodison Park.
+Alternatively, car parking is available in Stanley Park, approximately half-a-mile from Goodison Park.

 The following positions are available to members of the Everton Disabled Supporters Association, and places are allocated on a rota basis: